PanosK92/SpartanEngine/readme.md

 #### Rendering
 - Cutting edge Vulkan renderer.
 - 128-byte push constant buffer for lightning fast CPU to GPU data transfer.
-- On the fly GPU-based mip generation - with only one dispatch.
+- On the fly single dispatch GPU-based mip generation for render targets.
+- On the fly compression and mip generation for material textures.
 - Fully bindless design (materials, lights, even the samplers).
 - Vulkan (main) and DirectX 12 (wip) backends with universal HLSL shaders.
 - Unified deferred rendering with transparency (BSDF with same render path).